Stream Settings

 Hot Settings

-The following settings are provided to define Hot data and how it is written.
+The following settings define Hot data behavior:

 Element | Description | Default |